martincjespersen/DaAnonymization/README.rst

 Python Boilerplate contains all the boilerplate you need to create a Python package.

-* Free software: MIT license
+* Free software: Apache license Version 2.0

 Features